itsmichaelbtw/express-fs-routes/README.md

 export default router;

-export const routeOptions: RouteHandlerOptions = {
+export const routeOptions: RouterOptions = {
-  environments: ['development', 'staging']
+  environments: ["development", "staging"]
 };
 ```

 Environments are not standardised, so you can use whatever you want.
 The default environment is `development`.
 You can change this by setting the `NODE_ENV` environment variable.
 As long as the environment matches, the route will be registered.
+If you want to register a route for all environments, either omit this value or supply a wildcard `*`.

+In this case, the above route will only be registered in the `development` and `staging` environments.
+Any other environment will not register the route.

 See the [examples](examples) for more information.